1976 Formula One season: Race 10: West Germany

 The race restarted, with the starting slots of Lauda, Ertl and Lunger left empty.
 Hunt led at the restarted race with Regazzoni up to second, but this did not last long as Regazzoni spun off and dropped back, and Depailler hit the barriers while trying to avoid him.
 This left Hunt with a big lead ahead of Carlos Pace in the Brabham, the Brabham team showing some speed.
 Soon, Scheckter was up to second, and Pace was passed by a recovering Regazzoni.
 Hunt eased to victory ahead of Scheckter, and Mass completed the podium by passing Pace after Regazzoni spun off (again).

-With Hunt's crucial victory at this longest of racing circuits, and after 49 years of Grand Prix racing, the 1976 German Grand Prix was the last Grand Prix at the old Nürburgring- one of the most iconic, historic and legendary circuits in motorsport.
-The German Grand Prix moved further south to the Hockenheimring and Grand Prix racing did not return to the Nürburgring until 1984 on the newly constructed 2.8 mile (4.5 km) Grand Prix circuit.
+Following Hunt's victory at the 14.2-mile (22.8 km) Nordschleife, the 1976 German Grand Prix marked the final Formula One race held at the original, old Nürburgring circuit.
+The German Grand Prix then moved further south to the Hockenheimring, and Grand Prix racing did not return to the Nürburgring until 1984, on the newly constructed 2.8-mile (4.5 km) Grand Prix circuit.